menu

 8. Create Connections on Instagram

-This is one of the free marketing tools for wedding planners that you're probably the most familiar with, first because it is often the most natural to us, and second, because most business coaches are shouting from the rooftop, “can you believe you can grow an entire business just by posting pretty photos on Instagram?”.
+This is one of the free marketing tools for wedding planners that you're probably the most familiar with, first because it is often the most natural to us, and second, because most business coaches are shouting from the rooftop, “Can you believe you can grow an entire business just by posting pretty photos on Instagram?”.
 Of course, you know there's a catch and that Instagram is a lot of work, but when you are just starting a wedding business or looking to gain momentum fairly quickly, Instagram can be a great place to start.
 More than just posting your own beautiful work, reach out to fellow vendors that are already working with the type of weddings and couples that you want to be working with.
 Ultimately, social media is social, and you'll find it to be most effective if you're using it that way.

 OK, that was a lot!
 Let's recap my tips for marketing for wedding planners.